niplav/site/pergraphs.md

 `$\lnot \exists p_1, p_2 \in P: p_1 \not=p_2 \land e(p_1)=e(p_2)$`.

 __Definition 3__ ([Lean](#Definition_3)): An __undirected pergraph__ is
-a a pergraph with undirected edges, i.e. a pergraph where `$e$` has the type signature `$P \rightarrow {V \cup P \choose 2}$`.
+a a pergraph with undirected peredges, i.e. a pergraph where `$e$` has the type signature `$P \rightarrow {V \cup P \choose 2}$`.

 ### Some Pergraph Concepts

+__Definition 4__ ([Lean](#Definition_4)): The __source__ of a peredge is
+the vertex or peredge it comes from, the __sink__ of a peredge is the thing it points to.

+__Definition 5__ ([Lean](#Definition_5)): A __ratking__ is a pergraph
+without vertices.

-Sources, sinks, source cycles, sink cycles, ratkings, source-semi-ratkings, sink-semi-ratkings…
+Source cycles, sink cycles, pseudo-vertex cycles, source-semi-ratkings, sink-semi-ratkings, rhizomes/rhizomatic ratkings, the rhizomatic lattice…

-Pergraph isomorphism, sub-pergraph detection, pergraph rewrite rules (ratking collapse, flip equivalence (flipping edges results in the same pergraph)).
+Pergraph isomorphism, sub-pergraph detection, pergraph rewrite rules (ratking collapse, flip equivalence (flipping peredges results in the same pergraph)).

+Euler cycles and Hamilton cycles, decomposing into rhizomes, enforcing some kind of hierarchy/partial hierarchy?

+Bijection with the directed graphs?
+Needs to blow up the directed graphs.

 ### Counting